d00d/fallbrookresearch.com/_posts/2019-05-29-dreaming-deeply-with-neural-networks.md

 ![intro0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/intro0.jpg)
 ![intro1.jpeg]({{site.baseurl}}/assets/img/blog-cnn/intro1.jpg)

 Looking at Deep Dream, we have a computer vision program created by Google engineer Alex Mordvintsev that takes advantage of convolutional neural networks to recgonize and augment patterns in images, creating some amazing Dream-like hallucinogenic appearances in the deliberately over-processed images.

-The concept of pareidolia is to interpret a vague stimulus as something known to the observer, such as seeing shapes in clouds, seeing faces in inanimate objects or abstract patterns, or hearing hidden messages in music.
+The idea is to interpret a vague stimulus as something known to the observer, such as seeing shapes in clouds, seeing faces in inanimate objects or abstract patterns, or hearing hidden messages in music.
+Making the "dream" images is a gradient ascent process which seeks maximize the L2 norm of activations of a particular DNN layer.

-algorithmic

-Making the "dream" images is very simple.
-Essentially it is just a gradient ascent process that tries to maximize the L2 norm of activations of a particular DNN layer.
 Here are a few simple tricks that we found useful for getting good images:

 offset image by a random jitter normalize the magnitude of gradient ascent steps